bazilsky/notes/README.md

 # vimrc for python indentation

 Copy of following code block into your vimrc file and you're good to go.
+The `set mouse =a` command is only for enabling mouse click on vim.
+You can disregard that if you want.

 ```sh